s0170071/openWB/readme.md

 The script reads the contents of register 2007 (should be 16) and writes 32 into it.
 Be advised: the script may fail.
 Several times.
 Just retry, it will succeed eventually.

-7. run the script by typing python tryToSetTo32A.py
+7. multiple times: run the script by typing python tryToSetTo32A.py If it reads 32 as Current limit, it succeeded.